Guatemala is expectant as the new president is set to take office after months of legal battles

 GUATEMALA CITY — (AP) — Guatemalan President-elect Bernardo Arévalo is scheduled to be sworn into office Sunday afternoon.
 But just like almost every day since his resounding Aug.
 20 election victory, the inauguration will be tinged with doubts and tensions.

 The still-serving Attorney General, Consuelo Porras, has tried every legal trick in the book to put him on trial or in jail before he takes office.
-And Arévalo’s Seed Movement party will not have a majority in Congress, and may not even have formal recognition there.
+And Arévalo's Seed Movement party won't have a majority in Congress, and may not even have formal recognition there.

 Arévalo is an academic, diplomat and the son of a progressive president from the middle of the 20th century, and his election marked a political awakening in a population weary of corruption and impunity.